mikebrownie/linux-system-administration/README.md

 # linux-system-administration

+> "Unix is simple.
+It takes a genius (or at any rate, a programmer) to understand and appreciate its simplicity"  -*Dennis Ritchie*

 Includes topics such as: building and deploying systems from scratch, troubleshooting difficult system and network problems, software configuration, account management, basic shell scripting, network configuration and the mitigation of common security vulnerabilities.

 ## Purpose